erikw/tmux-powerline/README.md

 * Recent tmux version
 * `bash --version` >= 4.0
 * A patched font.
-Follow instructions at [Lokaltog/vim-powerline/fontpatcher](https://github.com/Lokaltog/vim-powerline/tree/develop/fontpatcher).
+Follow instructions at [Lokaltog/vim-powerline/fontpatcher](https://github.com/Lokaltog/vim-powerline/tree/develop/fontpatcher) or [download](https://github.com/Lokaltog/vim-powerline/wiki/Patched-fonts) a new one.

 ## Segment Requirements
 Requirements for some segments.
 You only need to fullfill the requirements for those segments you want to use.